Technickel-Dev/baseline-mcp/README.md

 ## Prerequisites

-- Docker installed on your system.
 - For local development, you will also need Node.js and npm.

 ## Usage

-This tool can be used in two ways: via `npx` for a quick, installation-free experience, or via `Docker` for a containerized environment.
+This tool can be used via `npx` for a quick, installation-free experience.

-### Method 1: Using NPX

 This method requires authenticating with GitHub Packages once.